iboB/ibob.github.com/_posts/2022-12-28-dont-use-shared_ptr-aliasing-ctor.md

 ... and then the boolean checks will pass.
 This pointer will have a zero use count, but will also be valid forever.

 I have not been able to think of a use-case for this.
 Not one.
-That, of course, is not to say that there is none.
-There probably is[^1], but it's the niche of the niche.
-Also, I would definitely not use a shared pointer for this dangerous invariant.
+That of course is not to say that there is none.
+There probably is[^1], but it would be the niche of the niche.
+And I would definitely not use a shared pointer for this dangerous invariant.
 I would create a class which is somewhat similar to `weak_ptr`[^2].
 A class that has no boolean interface and no pointer interface, and has explicit checks for the underlying pointer and the expired status.
-Still, I have not implemented such a class it, because I have no use case for it.
+I have not implemented such a class because I have no use case for it.

-What I have implemented (yes, the whole four lines of it) is a safe function to create "normal" aliased shared pointers[^3]:
+What I have implemented (yes, the whole four lines of it) is a safe function to create "normal" aliased shared pointers:

 ```c++
 template <typename U, typename T>